jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 * This simplified view is not only smaller, but arguably makes the desired functionality more clear

 * Below is an image of a two bit multiplexer
-* The implementation idea is similar to that of a decoder in that it uses and gates with inverted inputs
+* The implementation idea is similar to that of a decoder in that it uses AND gates with inverted inputs

 .. figure:: two_bit_mux.png
     :width: 500 px